imavdhoot/avd-simple-transfer/README.md

 ```bash
 psql -U postgres -d transfers -f db/migrations.sql
 ```
-Ensure your PostgreSQL user and password match the connection string inside config/db.go and also Your user have required permissions viz CREATE TABLE etc.
+Ensure your PostgreSQL user and password match the connection string inside .env file and also Your user have required permissions like CREATE TABLE etc.

 3. Install dependencies
 ```bash